 Step one: Cut and roast (or grill) the zucchini.

-Slice zucchini into 1/4-inch slices and place on a parchment-lined sheet pan.
+Slice zucchini into 1/4-inch thin slices and place on a parchment-lined sheet pan.
 You’ll need 16-18 slices that are 8-9 inches long.
 Spray or brush with olive oil and season with salt and pepper.
 Roast in a 425 oven for 20 minutes, or until fork-tender.
 Alternatively, for added flavor, feel free to grill over medium-high heat until fork-tender.

 Step 2: Make the Meat Sauce ( or vegetarian meat sauce).